atbcb/usab-uswds/_pages/about/rulemaking.md

 - December 14, 2016 – Updated guidelines for buses and vans in ADAAG for Transportation Vehicles
 - January 9, 2017 – Accessibility Standards for Medical Diagnostic Equipment
 - January 18, 2017 – Updated Section 508 Standards and Section 255 Guidelines for Information and Communication Technology
+- August 8, 2023 – Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way

 ## Advisory and Regulatory Negotiation Committees